-The RESULTS category asks about your organization's PERFORMANCE and improvement in all KEY areas - HEALTH CARE and PROCESS RESULTS; CUSTOMER RESULTS; WORKFORCE RESULTS; LEADERSHIP and GOVERNANCE RESULTS; and financial, market, and strategy RESULTS.
+The RESULTS category asks about your organization's PERFORMANCE and improvement in all KEY areas -HEALTH CARE and PROCESS RESULTS; CUSTOMER RESULTS; WORKFORCE RESULTS; LEADERSHIP and GOVERNANCE RESULTS; and financial, market, and strategy RESULTS.
+The category asks about PERFORMANCE LEVELS relative to those of competitors and other organizations with similar product offerings.

-7.1 Health Care and process RESULTS: What are your health care and process effectiveness results?
+7.1 Health Care and process RESULTS: What are your health care and process effectiveness and PLANET FRIENDLY INITIATIVE results?
 (120 pts.)